 Naktuinbouw operates according to cost maker-cost bearer principle.
 This means that all the revenue is provided by the fees charged for inspections, for testing submitted varieties or for activities provided by the laboratory.
 The costs are calculated based on the so-called cost maker-cost bearer principle.
-Naktuinbouw does not receive any financial support from the Ministry of Economic Affairs.
+Naktuinbouw does not receive any financial support from the Ministry of Agriculture, Nature and Food Quality.
 The annual budget at Naktuinbouw is 26 million euros.

 We are accountable to the Ministry

-In the performance of its legal tasks such as inspections, variety registration and Plant Breeders' Rights testing, Naktuinbouw is accountable to the Ministry of Economic Affairs and as such reports regularly to the Minister.
+In the performance of its legal tasks such as inspections, variety registration and Plant Breeders' Rights testing, Naktuinbouw is accountable to the Ministry of Agriculture, Nature and Food Quality and as such reports regularly to the Minister.
 These legal tasks are anchored in the Netherlands Seeds and Planting Material Act, the Plant Diseases Act and in regulations as described in the Orders in Council and Ministerial Regulations.
 In addition to Dutch legislation, European directives and legislation also apply to the tasks performed by Naktuinbouw.

 The foundation's board

 The foundation's board consist of six members and a chairman.
-The Minister of Economic Affairs appoints the chairman.
+The Minister of Agriculture, Nature and Food Quality appoints the chairman.
 The chairman presides over the meetings of the foundation's board and the sector boards.
 The chairman has no stake in the branch organisations that represent the horticultural sector (see below).
 The board and sector boards are assisted by a secretary.